 The keyboard is an incredibly important computer peripheral for computer programmers.
 It’s the means by which the brain interacts with the computer most heavily on a nearly endless basis throughout the day.

 Since the vast majority if your work will be done through your keyboard, it’s time to ask yourself – shouldn’t I optimize my keyboard as much as possible?
+We suggest taking a look at our guide to the best keyboard for programmers in addition to reading this post!

 - The Case for Ditching QWERTY